TheoSeo93/PythonCrawler/README.md

 Then, I became lazy to update the menu by running the python script on my laptop.

 So I deployed the python script to Heroku, ran by python apscheduler.
+I manipulated the web driver options to look this headless browser like a human browsing website.
 This file name is automated.py